Emma Dean Powell: Early life

 Harriet Emma Dean was born on July 7, 1835, in New York City to Joseph Dean, a hat maker, and Harriet Head.
 By 1855, her family moved to Detroit, Michigan, where her half cousin, John Wesley Powell, would visit when she was 18.
 In 1862, after Powell had enlisted in the Illinois Infantry, he received a short leave to go to Detroit to marry Emma Dean and she accompanied him back to camp after their wedding.

 Civil War and Western expeditions

-John Wesley Powell lost his arm below the elbow during the Battle of Shiloh, Emma Dean received permission from General Ulysses S. Grant to accompany her husband to battlefield camps to tend and assist him.
+John Wesley Powell lost his right arm below the elbow during the Battle of Shiloh, Emma Dean received permission from General Ulysses S. Grant to accompany her husband to battlefield camps to tend and assist him.
 She remained his nurse and assistant and served as a battlefield nurse until Powell's honorable discharge.